AbleCommerce/AC9-Samples/README.md

 ## How to build the sample project

 Git clone or download and unzip the source code.
-This solution was created with **Visual Studio 2015** so you will be needing the same version of higher to build the sample codes.
+This solution was created with **Visual Studio 2015** so you will be needing the same version or higher to build the sample codes.
 In order to compile and build install artifacts you will have to follow the following steps.

 * Open the *AC9-Samples.sln* solution file in Visual Studio, **Right Click** on **solution name** in **Solution Explorer** and then choose **Restore NuGet Packages** command.
 This should restore most of the dependencies needed by these sample projects.